-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 9,640,000 (2020: EUR 9,650,000).
-The materiality is determined with reference to 1% of total assets.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 6,020 thousand (2021: EUR 9,640 thousand).
+The materiality is determined with reference to 0.88% of total assets (2021: 1.00% of total assets).

 We consider total assets, which mainly include accounts related to financing activities, as the most appropriate benchmark given the activities of Madrileña Red de Gas Finance B.V. as a group financing company.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Audit Committee of the ultima Parent Company, Elisandra Spain IV S.L.U., that misstatements identified during our audit in excess of EUR 450,000 (2020: EUR 480,000), would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Audit Committee of the ultimate parent company, Elisandra Spain IV S.L.U. that misstatements identified during our audit in excess of EUR 300 thousand (2021: EUR 450 thousand), would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.